-All of the NP personality types utilize Extraverted Intuition (Ne) as well as Introverted Sensing (Si) as part of their functional stack.
-Consequently, ENTPs, ENFPs, INTPs, and INFPs are likely to enjoy some degree of similarity and compatibility in relationships.
-Such compatibility can extend to both communication and lifestyle preferences.
+All of the NP personality types (i.e., ENTP, ENFP, INTP, and INFP) utilize Extraverted Intuition (Ne) as well as Introverted Sensing (Si) as part of their “function stack.”
+Consequently, they are likely to enjoy some degree of similarity and compatibility in relationships.
+Such compatibility can extend to both their communication styles and lifestyle preferences.

 ENTP, ENFP, INTP, INFP Communication in Relationships